-Technology is transforming every industry on the planet.
-In 2015, 7 million openings in the U.S. were in occupations—including art and design—that value coding skills.
-But 53 percent of schools in the U.S. don't teach computer science.
-Det er tid for os, at tage fat på det 21. århundrede.
+There are nearly 700,000 open computing jobs in the US, but only 80,000 computer science students graduated into the workforce last year.
+And, 47 percent of schools in the U.S. don't offer computer science.
+It’s time for us to catch up to the 21st century.
 We know that regardless of what our students do when they grow up, whether they go into medicine, business, politics, or the arts, knowing how to build technology will give them confidence and a competitive edge.

 "The Hour of Code is designed to demystify code and show that computer science is not rocket science—anybody can learn the basics," said Hadi Partovi, founder and CEO of Code.org.
 "Over 100 million students worldwide have tried an Hour of Code.
 The demand for relevant 21st-century computer science education crosses all borders and knows no boundaries."

 Code.org is a 501c3 public non-profit dedicated to expanding participation in computer science and increasing participation by young women and students from other underrepresented groups.
 Its vision is that every student in every school has the opportunity to learn computer programming.
 After launching in 2013, Code.org organized the Hour of Code campaign – which has introduced over 100 million students to computer science to date – and partnered with 70 public school districts nationwide to expand computer science programs.
 Code.org is supported by philanthropic donations from corporations, foundations and generous individuals, including Microsoft, Facebook, Infosys Foundation USA, Amazon, and others.
 For more information, please visit: code.org.